Approximating Electoral Control Problems: Inapproximability

-A natural follow-up to the above proof is whether the partition-based problems we define are still inapproximable if one were to consider their ``limited'' version where the problem's input includes an integer bound on the absolute difference between the sizes of the parts of the partition.
-However, it's easy to see that the optimization problems for the limited cases coincide with optimization versions of the corresponding standard partitioning problems, and thus the problems remains inapproximable.
+A natural follow-up to the above result is whether the partition-based problems we define are still inapproximable if one were to consider their ``limited'' version where the problem's input includes an integer bound on the absolute difference between the sizes of the parts of the partition.
+However, it's easy to see that the optimization problems for the limited cases coincide with the optimization versions of the corresponding standard partitioning problems, and thus the problems remain inapproximable.